 Sweden is known for being a country with one of the highest rates of productivity, and one of the reasons for that is because of the incredibly high Internet speeds that are prevalent here.
 Sweden has a wide range of Internet providers, each offering great plans that are in keeping with the high-speed thresholds.

-Denmark ranks third on the list of highest broadband speeds in the world, which comes as no surprise considering that its neighbours stand higher than it on this list.
+Denmark ranks third on the list of highest broadband speeds test in the world, which comes as no surprise considering that its neighbours stand higher than it on this list.
 Denmark is considered to be among the most productive countries in the entire world and is known for having an incredibly active eSports scene.
 This is also what has resulted in the country producing a high number of professional gamers who depend on high Internet speeds with a good ping to be able to perform well.

 With the attention to detail that Switzerland is known for, it is no surprise that the Internet and broadband technology in this country would also be incredibly well developed.
 Switzerland citizens are also known for having the second highest rate of productivity, and there is no doubt that fast Internet speeds have helped them achieve this.